Zalman I. Posner: Views

 Within the Chabad movement, there is a debate concerning the population estimate of the Chabad movement in the United States prior to World War Two.
 While some figures in the community proposed a higher estimate based on assumed migration patterns from Russia to the USA, Posner rejected the stance and opined that a projected figure of the pre-war Chabad community in North America of 160,000 members was overinflated.

 Posner was also critical of contemporary sociological studies of Hasidic Jews.
 Posner deemed such studies as lacking in that they presented a portrait of religious communities which appeared as highly focused on traditional observance of Jewish ritual.
 The critique concerned the expected lack of framing that most religious practices of Hasidic Jews were also the religious practices of other observant Jews.
-For Posner, sociological studies that are inadequate means through which the religious fervor of Hasidic prayer or the intimate bond between the Hasidic Rebbe and Hasid can be explained.
+For Posner, sociological studies are inadequate means through which the religious fervor of Hasidic prayer or the intimate bond between the Hasidic Rebbe and Hasid can be explained.